mh720/scaleio-volume-backup/README.md

 ### A set of scripts for creating ScaleIO snapshots, dumping them to an encrypted file, and restoring such files.

-The scripts will hunt through a list of servers to find the current primary MDM, on which the "scli" command will be executed.
+The scripts will hunt through a list of servers to find the current primary MDM, on which the "scli" commands will be executed over ssh.

 ## Requirements: